jacquesler/PracticeSpingbootAngular/README.md

 # ShoppingCart

-A small shopping cart application built using Spring boot and bower.
+A small shopping cart application built using Spring boot and AngularJS.

 ## Installation and Running instructions in command promt
 * Clone repository